 How did God put this reconciliation where we could get at it and have it for ourselves and for others?
 By coming to earth as the human Jesus, living a just and holy life, being executed for it, and becoming alive again so our worst would not undo God's best.

-How are we lay hold of Jesus' atoning work for ourselves?
+How can we lay hold of Jesus' atoning work for ourselves?
 Through baptism by Christ's followers.
 By the work of the Holy Spirit through the Scriptures, and through the lessons of life.
 And then, by our turning away from doing what God does not want us to do.

 How can we live in the new relationship Jesus brings about?
 By following Christ, as found in the New Testament.
 By loving our spouses, family, friends, neighbors, strangers, even enemies, and showing them the kind of mercy God showed us.
 By seeking justice, supporting Godly behavior, speaking the gospel truth to the world around us, being real, and enjoying the great benefit of the life God has given us.
 By being 'at one' with your neighbor.